 In 16th century England, Queen Elizabeth revived red lipstick’s popularity with her signature look of alabaster skin with crimson lips.
 At this time, red lipstick was made from beeswax and red plant-based dyes, and was worn only by upper class women.

-In the late 1800’s, Guerlain began to manufacture red lipstick made from grapefruit, butter, and wax.
-The Sears Roebuck catalog was selling rouge for the lips and cheeks in the late 1890’s.
+In the late 1800s, Guerlain began to manufacture red lipstick made from grapefruit, butter, and wax.
+The Sears Roebuck catalog was selling rouge for the lips and cheeks by the late 1890s.

 By 1912, undisguised use of cosmetics was popular with fashionable women in Western culture.
 Metal lipstick tubes became available in 1911, making it easier for women to reapply their lipstick on the go.

 In 1923, the first swivel-up lipstick tube, the design still commonly used today, was patented by James Brace Mason Jr. During WWII, metal tubes were replaced by plastic tubes.

 As a symbol, red lipstick has undergone many permutations.
 For ancient Egyptians and Elizabethan England, red lipstick was a symbol of status, reserved for the upper classes only.
 Then, between the Renaissance and the end of the 19th century, obvious use of cosmetics in the Western world was associated more with actors and prostitutes rather than respectable women.

 In the early 20th century, after centuries of male authority limiting the use of cosmetics, wearing red lipstick was seen as an act of female rebellion.
 In fact, red lipstick was very popular amongst the suffragettes.

 With the flapper movement and the rise of silent films in the 1920’s, red lipstick, particularly dark red lipstick, became enormously popular.
 At this time, red lipstick began to represent a woman’s sexuality.